mvysny/vaadin-kotlin-pwa/README.md

 # Vaadin Kotlin PWA Demo

 A very simple Vaadin-based PWA demo with no JavaScript code whatsoever.
-Tailored towards Android developers who want to use familiar strongly-typed language and don't feel at home with all that JavaScript stuff.
-Don't worry - we will avoid the browser as much as we can.
+Tailored towards Android developers who want to use familiar strongly-typed language and don't feel at home with all that JavaScript browser stuff.
+Don't worry - we will avoid JavaScript as much as we can.

 ### What's PWA

 Progressive Web App is a web page that the mobile phone browser can download and it can then work offline, to a certain degree.
+PWA also allows the user to save an app shortcut as an icon to his/her home screen; when launched from that icon, the app launches completely full-screen, without any URL bar; now it completely mimics a native app.

 Since we're going to implement the logic server-side to avoid JavaScript, offline mode obviously won't work.
-So we'll make the app progressive enough - we'll include all necessary things like the `manifest.json` and service workers, but they'll just show the "You're offline" page when offline.
+So we'll make the app progressive just enough - we'll include all necessary things like the `manifest.json` and service workers, but they'll just show the "You're offline" page when offline.